-Volunteering at Little Flower
+Volunteering at LFS

 The strength of a school community relies heavily on the support and involvement of all the families that the school serves.
 Each family of Little Flower School should be involved in at least one of the many Parent Programs that serve our students.
 Every child benefits from the commitment, interest, and assistance given by involved mothers and fathers.